Manuel María de Salcedo: Defeat

 Salcedo resumed his command on December 15.
 Revolutionary tendencies were still high, and on February 12, 1812, Salcedo appointed a military council on public safety to oversee cases of sedition.
 As usual, there was a shortage of funds and horses within the province.
 Salcedo ignored protocol and wrote directly to the viceroy of New Spain about troop strength levels in Texas, including copies of documents which had been sent to the Commandant General in previous pleas.
 At this time, there were only an estimated 1,137 troops in the province.

 During this time, revolutionary Bernardo Gutiérrez de Lara traveled to the United States to try to gain support for overthrowing the royalists in Mexico.
 With former U.S. Army lieutenant Augustus Magee and William Shaler, Gutiérrez advertised for armed support in Louisiana and Natchez, Mississippi Territory, calling themselves the Republican Army of the North.
 The Republican Army of the North gathered in the Neutral Ground, and in early August 1812 they crossed the Sabine River into Texas.
 Most of the soldiers in Nacogdoches were away from the fort, and it fell on August 11 with no resistance.
 After receiving conflicting information about the size of the rebel army, the Spanish soldiers retreated west.
 The retreat was disorganized, and many of the enlisted men deserted and returned to Nacogdoches to join the filibusters.
 By mid-August, the rebels nominally controlled all of the land east of the Guadalupe River.

 To attract recruits, the filibusters offered $40 per month plus a Spanish league of land (4428 acres) to all volunteers.
 By September their army numbered 780.
 The Spanish army in Texas was almost twice as large at this point.
 On November 2, Salcedo led the majority of these forces to the Guadalupe in the hopes of ambushing the invaders.
 One of his soldiers was captured, however, and revealed details of the ambush.
-The invading army turned south to avoid the trap, and instead captured Presidio La Bahia.
+The invading army turned south to avoid the trap, and instead captured Presidio La Bahía.
 Salcedo promptly began a siege of the presidio.

 Unable to win a decisive victory, Salcedo lifted the siege on February 19, 1813, and returned towards San Antonio de Bexar.
 During the retreat, many of the soldiers defected and joined the Republican Army of the North.
 The two armies met along Salado Creek at the Battle of Rosillo Creek.
 After a 15-minute battle, the Spanish Army broke ranks and, in March, once again retreated toward San Antonio.
 Indians who had allied with the victorious rebels chased down many of the fugitives and slaughtered them.
 In total, 330 royalists were killed, while only 6 republicans died.